 Pinched Nerve Pain

-Similar to a computer network, the nervous system is your body’s electrical wiring.
+Your body is like a computer network, the nervous system is your body’s electrical wiring.
 Nerves send messages from the brain to other organs, allowing them to function properly and respond to certain stimuli.
 If something happens to any of these nerves, then the body can feel off.
 In this case, when a person suffers from a pinched nerve, the rest of their body is affected.

 At Diamond Chiropractic in Omaha, Dr. Robert Nilles will diagnose the exact location and the cause(s) of the pinched nerve.
 He will recommend the most appropriate treatment to reduce the symptoms quickly, as well as preventing future reoccurrences.
 Relief from pinched nerve pain is the primary goal when treating this condition.